vikilpet/Taskopy/readme.md

 			'http://checkip.dyndns.org/'
 			, {'name':'body'}
 		).split(': ')[1]
-		print(f'Current IP: {ip}')
+		tprint(f'Current IP: {ip}')
 		msgbox(f'Current IP: {ip}', timeout=10)

-	# Add the IP-address from the clipboard to the address-list
+Add the IP-address from the clipboard to the address-list of Mikrotik router:
-	# of Mikrotik router

 	def add_ip_to_list():
 		routeros_send(
 			[